Published 14:33 IST, October 8th 2020

 “We spend weeks on doing things that must be done within days,” he said.

-As number of infections soars, many lawmakers and top officials are testing positive, including former President Petro Poroshenko, who was hospitalized in serious condition with virus-induced pneumonia.
+As the number of infections soars, many lawmakers and top officials are testing positive, including former President Petro Poroshenko, who was hospitalized in serious condition with virus-induced pneumonia.

-He blamed new infections on public negligence.
+He blamed the new infections on public negligence.

-“We may increase hospital capacity and improve oxygen supply, but we could just be simply short of doctors,” he said.
+“We may increase the hospital capacity and improve oxygen supply, but we could just be simply short of doctors,” he said.
 “Every system has its limit.”

 “I didn’t believe in its existence until I became infected,” said 43-year-old Natalia Bobyak.
 “When I got here I saw that people get sick en masse.”

-This story has t been edited by www.republicworld.com and is auto-generated from a syndicated feed.
+This story has not been edited by www.republicworld.com and is auto-generated from a syndicated feed.

 14:33 IST, October 8th 2020